WUSTL-CSPL/ARI/README.md

 $ sudo dpkg -i ./gcc-5-aarch64-linux-gnu_5.4.0-6ubuntu1~16.04.9cross1_amd64.deb
 ```
 ## Building ARI
-To setup RT-TEE for the first time, clone the repo and follow next steps.
+To setup ARI for the first time, clone the repo and follow next steps.
 REPO_ROOT is the path of RT-TEE root directory (ari_dir  is the root directory of ARI project. ).
 1. Build LLVM
 ```
 $ git clone https://github.com/WUSTL-CSPL/ARI.git